catima/catima/README.md

 A working [Docker](https://docs.docker.com/engine/install/) installation is mandatory.

-### Environment file
+### Environment files

 Please make sure to copy & rename the **example.env** file to **.env**.

 ``cp example.env .env``

+You can replace the values if needed, but the default ones should work for local development.

+Please also make sure to copy & rename the docker-compose.override.yml.dev file to docker-compose.override.yml.

+``cp docker-compose.override.yml.dev docker-compose.override.yml``

-You can replace the values if needed, but the default ones should work for development.
+You can replace the values if needed, but the default ones should work for local development.

 ### Edit hosts file